 They want reviews and comparisons.
 A great way to see if your instinct is true is to scroll down to the organic results:

-You should instantly see intent.
-The popular organic content is all reviews, not companies touting their prowess.
+You should instantly recognize the intent.
+The popular organic content is all reviews, not companies touting their own prowess.

-That means that wasting money on this term isn’t going to get you anywhere.
+That means that spending money on this term isn’t likely to drive a positive ROI, at least not in the short term.

 Intent can make or break your strategy and budget.